Regiments of the Malta Garrison The 20th (East Devonshire) Regiment

 5 Apr The battalion reported its first case of Mediterranean Fever 37 days after its landing at Malta.
 It had its second admission on 17 April.
 Another 18 admissions occurred following their move to St Elmo Barracks.
 During the same period the Essex Regt had had 50 admissions.

 8 May The men of the 1st Battalion returned to their barracks at Polverista from Mellieha training Camp.
 They remained at Polverista until their removal to Lower St Elmo Barracks.
 Six companies occupied Lower St Elmo Barracks and replaced the 2nd/Essex Regt which marched to Mtarfa Barracks on 8th July.
 B Coy and D Coy 1st/Lancashire Fusiliers moved into Fort Manoel Hutments.

 9 Aug 1905 From 9 Aug to the end of Sept, 19 cases of Mediterranean fever occurred in the six companies stationed at Lower St Elmo Barracks, and 3 cases in the two companies occupying Manoel Island Hutments.
 H Coy had 7 cases between 11 July and the end of Sept following their occupation of Lower St Elmo Barracks.

-8 Dec 1898 The 2nd/Lancashire Fusiliers arrived at Crete from Egypt on 11 Oct 1898 following the Nile Campaign.
+8 Dec 1898 The 2nd/Lancashire Fusiliers, 720 strong, arrived at Crete from Egypt on 11 Oct 1898 following the Nile Campaign.
 It had served in Crete for 2 1/2 months.
 It embarked for Malta on 4 Dec, arriving in the island four days later.